As part of JSON-LD for SEO I get asked a lot of Shopify SEO questions, mostly around the idea of getting more traffic to your Shopify store.

 By helping them better understand your pages, they might reward your Shopify store by giving you a search enhancement based on that data.
 The most common one for Shopify stores is called Product Rich Snippets.

-When one of your pages gets a Product Rich Snippet, whenever it appears in an organic search result in Google it’ll show some extra data about the product.
+When one of your pages gets a Product Rich Result (or Rich Snippet), whenever it appears in an organic search result in Google it’ll show some extra data about the product.

 Typically that includes the prices, availability, and reviews.
 There are others too like a price range if you have variants or product attributes like color or material if you’ve defined those.

-There are two main benefits for getting Product Rich Snippets.
+There are two main benefits for getting Product Rich Results.

 Your pages could pre-qualify visitors since you’ve disclosing the price, availability, and reviews directly in the search results.
 This means visitors will be more likely to purchase once they are in your store.

-Some customers have reported a 20%, 40%, or even doubling their organic traffic from Rich Snippet improvements alone.
+Some customers have reported a 20%, 40%, or even doubling their organic traffic from Rich Result improvements alone.

 Other search enhancements and Rich Results